AdityaSingh7764/Matplotlib/README.md

 # Seaborn

 Welcome to my **Seaborn Learning Repository**
-This repository contains my complete hands-on learning and exploration of **Seaborn**, a powerful data visualization library in Python built on top of Matplotlib.
+This repository contains my complete hands on learning and exploration of **Seaborn**, a powerful data visualization library in Python built on top of Matplotlib.

 ---

 ## About the Project

-This project documents my journey of mastering Seaborn — from basic plots to advanced visualization techniques.
+This project documents my journey of mastering Seaborn from basic plots to advanced visualization techniques.
 I explored how to use Seaborn for creating clean, attractive, and informative statistical graphics.

 The learning is divided into two main notebooks: